lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 ## Prepare to Test

 There are a number of steps to prepare before testing.
-These include downloading and installing samtools  Also you'll need to get sample input data.
+These include downloading and installing samtools.
+Also you'll need to get sample input data.
 Your test results will differ, depending on your input data type, size and values.
 We will use the `samtools index` command for our testing.
 An example (using the GCP Life Sciences API service) is shown below.

 ```
 gcloud beta lifesciences pipelines run \